 I think I'd partially written this twice and done two recorded versions (I use my mobile as a dictaphone) before embarking on this here post.
 In other words, I've been chewing on this one for a while.
 Not that it shows.
 I'm still not sure what the point of all this is and it's not a particularly revelatory post.
 In fact, I broached much of the same material in a post called The Law of Tangents back in December, 2009.
-If I were to define my objectives for this piece, it would be to provide a context for the excitement I felt when I began to see traingles everywhere in logos relating to real estate and construction, as well as the encounter which punctuated this period and fed my curiosity.
+If I were to define my objectives for this piece, it would be to provide a context for the excitement I felt when I began to see triangles everywhere in logos relating to real estate and construction, as well as the encounters which punctuated this period and fed my curiosity.

 Like I said, I'm not sure what it all means, but give it a read, knowing of my hesitancy to release it and take a gander at the slideshow afterwards.

-One of my oldest French friends once told me that Freemasons (this would be the Grand Orient) were deeply involved in the real estate and construction industry in Toulouse.
+One of my first French friends once told me that Freemasons (this would be the Grand Orient) were deeply involved in the real estate and construction industry in Toulouse.
 I still do not know if this is true.

 I later attended the first Salon du Livre et de la culture maçonniques de Toulouse where I saw the following book about the Masonic Delta:

-Of course, this is natural as it is a symbol which is both stable and dynamic, could easily represent the roof of a house and, at least before CAD, the is one of the fundamental tools of the architect (as are the square and compasses, natch).
+Of course, this is natural as it is a symbol which is both stable and dynamic, could easily represent the roof of a house and, at least before CAD, is one of the fundamental tools of the architect (as are the square and compasses, natch).
 There is even an American fraternity called Triangle for engineers, architects and scientists, showing that the symbol crosses cultures and perhaps undercuts the idea of a Masonic connection.

 One of the perks of my job is that I get to meet people from circles I normally would not cross paths with in a lifetime of walking paths: the well-to-do and well-connected.
 I have a student, an ex-banker, now an executive in a consulting firm in Toulouse.
 I asked him about Freemasons here.
 He became quite serious and told that as a rising young banker he had been approached to join.
 Unlike Anglo-Saxon Freemasonry, which in theory does not recruit, the Grand Orient actively seeks new members.
 (I can verify this, a long-time friend of the Gid and I has a small company in Toulouse and was invited by a Toulouse Lodge to a kind of lecture/soirée; my contacts verified this was in fact a common recruitment method).